syncfusion-content/wpf-docs/wpf/DockingManager/Floating-Window.md

 ---
 layout: post
 title: Floating window feature in Syncfusion Docking Manager
-description: This section explains about the floating window functionalities in Docking Manager
+description: This section explains about the floating window feature and its functionalities available in Docking Manager
 platform: wpf
 control: DockingManager
 documentation: ug